rmccrear/codex-lv4-may-2025/week_1/server-lesson-all.md

 - **Data is lost on server restart**: When you stop the server (Ctrl+C) or it crashes, all data in the array is gone.
 This is why it's called "in-memory"—it only exists in the server's RAM.

-**The path forward:**
+**What comes next:**

-As you progress through these levels, you'll learn to:
+The upcoming levels will cover how to:
 1. Create, read, update, and delete data using in-memory arrays
 2. Validate and structure your data properly
 3. Handle errors and edge cases
-4. Later, you'll learn to connect to Supabase (PostgreSQL) and use the same patterns with persistent, production-ready storage
+4. Later, connect to Supabase (PostgreSQL) and use the same patterns with persistent, production-ready storage

 Think of in-memory arrays as a **training ground**—once you understand how to manipulate data with arrays, moving to a database is mostly about learning the syntax, not the concepts.